General Manager/PGA Professional

 Warren oversees all the communications, marketing, advertising and social media efforts for Mount Vintage, while assisting with the day-to-day operations of the Golf Shop.

-In 2016, he made his way back to the CSRA when he accepted the assistant superintendent position at nearby Forest Hills Golf Club.
-He held that post for three years, where he oversees all day-to-day operations of the grounds including irrigation, landscaping, chemical applications and turf quality.
+Hargrove, 40, made his way back to the CSRA in 2016 when he accepted the Assistant Superintendent position at nearby Forest Hills Golf Club in Augusta.
+He held that post for three years, where he oversaw all day-to-day operations of the grounds including irrigation, landscaping, chemical application, and turf quality.